lukau2357/data-mining-project/notes.md

 124647170 - Number of RoBERTa-base parameters
 247577856 - Number of T5 v1.1-base parameters.
 Roughly 2 times higher than RoBERTa, which is expected.
 To compensate, use lower LoRA rank for T5 fine tunning to truly compare these models.

+alllora model of rank 8 (currently best with 0.9 F1) has 1919234 parameters (counting only LoRA parameters), while the original model has 124647170, which is roughly 65 times less.
+Training time: 26 hours.

+t5v1_1 small model of rank 32 has 1376256 parameters, while the original model has 76961152, which is roughly 55 times less.
+T5 models take significantlly longer to train, due to label generation!
+Training time: 64 hours if let for 8 epochs, which is way too long for current hardware.